Focus and Scope

 - Proper acknowledgment of the work of others must always be given.
 Authors should cite publications that have been influential in determining the nature of the reported work;

 - The maximum time given to the author to revise the manuscript is one week.

 Article Processing Charges

 NORMA is an open-access journal, all its articles are freely available online.
-In order to cover editorial process, web hosting, online tools, and indexing services we will charge IDR 150.000,- (one hundred and fifty thousand rupiahs) for publication fee.
+In order to cover editorial process, web hosting, online tools, and indexing services, we will charge IDR 150.000,- (one hundred and fifty thousand rupiahs) for publication fee.
 We will send an invoice once your article accepted by the Editorial Board.
 The payment must be made within the period stated in the invoice.
 The article will not be published until the payment is made.

 The Editorial Board may waive the publication fees upon request of the authors.
 Editor in Chief of NORMA will consider such a request on an individual basis.
 If you need a waiver on publication fees, please state the reasons and send your request to the Principal Contact here.